bert2/microscope/README.md

 ## Changelog

+### 0.5.3

+- Refactoring to greatly reduce the amount of data exchanged between the out-of-process CodeLens engine and Visual Studio.

 ### 0.5.2

 - Fixes a bug where clicking on an instruction's opcode that has a trailing dot in its name would not open the correct documentation page.